lm2r/lmrun/workspace/README.md

 # Workspace Compute
-These templates run local code on remote GPUs (or other accelerators) with access to large storage.
+These templates extend a local development environment with remote GPUs (or other accelerators) and storage.

-They upload code to leverage transients and cheap accelerators.

 ## Launch
 *Prerequisite*: first 3 steps of the [Quickstart](/README.md#quickstart)